-The main roads south communicate with the Victoria or Chelsea, Albert and Battersea bridges over the Thames.
+The principal thoroughfares are Wandsworth Road and Battersea Park and York Roads from east to west, connected north and south with the Victoria or Chelsea, Albert and Battersea bridges over the Thames.

 Battersea is a district mainly consisting of artisans' houses, and there are several large factories by the river.

 Among institutions are the Battersea Polytechnic, the Royal Masonic Institution for girls, founded in 1788, and Church of England and Wesleyan Training Colleges.